 12 Pi3 否

-The lower: Kun (submissiveness, earth).
-The upper: Qian (perseverance, heaven).
+The lower: Kun1 (submissiveness, earth).
+The upper: Qian2 (perseverance, heaven).

 Pi: a state of blockage and stagnation; the mission of hexagram Pi is to convert it into Tai.